g0bel1n/EnergyBot/README.md

 ### Talky

-We used to work with rasa .........
+We used to work with Rasa.
+Indeed Rasa is an open source implementation for Natural Language Understanding (NLU) and Dual Intent Models and Entity Transformers (DIET).
+It can interact with databases, APIs, conversational streams for interactive learning with neural network reinforcement.

+The deployment of RASA required three (3) terminals: one for a postgres database, one for the action, and a third for the API launching.
+This required the creation of three dockerfiles and the linking of these files, which might not be easy.
+Also, the Bot only recognised a well-defined lexical field and only returned Expressions defined.

-In the end we hardcoded the bot ourselves, using OOP.
+Since it was no different from a Question Answer system we hardcoded In the end the bot ourselves, using OOP.
 It basically handles the logic and computation part of our project.

 ### Frontend

-We chose to use streamlit for building our frontend for its simplicity and our experience with it.
+We chose to use Streamlit for building our frontend for its simplicity and our experience with it.
 We also used a non-official package `streamlit-chat` to display the conversation of the user with the bot.

 ### Something